ortus-docs/contentbox-docs/introduction/upgrading.md

 Unzip the download and copy over the folder to your current ContentBox installation in the `modules` folder.
 Make sure the folder is called `cbcms-updater-v3`.
 It should be placed alongside the other ContentBox modules.

 <img src="images/cb3updater-module.png">

+## Step 4: Restart Application
+In order for the module to take effect, you must restart your application or even better your server.

+## Step 5: Visit Module
+Now open your application and visit the module by using the `/CB3Updater` URL entry point.
+Here is an example: `http://mysite.com/cb3updater`